-Since processing payments and adding authorized users takes time, there is a “purchase by” date that tradelines must be purchased before if you want them to report in the upcoming reporting period.
-You can still purchase tradelines after their purchase by date, but keep in mind that they may not post until the next reporting period.
+Since processing payments and adding authorized users takes time, there is a purchase deadline that tradelines must be purchased before if you want them to report in the upcoming reporting period.
+You can still purchase tradelines after their purchase deadline, but keep in mind that they may not post until the next reporting period.

-Just remember that tradelines are always going to be relative to your current credit file.
-If you are not sure how many tradelines you need, our article can help guide your decision.
+Just remember that the power of tradelines is always going to be relative to your current credit file.
+If you are not sure how many tradelines you may need, our article, “Buying Tradelines: How Many Tradelines Do I Need?” can help guide your decision.